-What happens when a node fails in Cassandra?
+What happens when a node fails in Apache Cassandra™?

 Node failures can result from various causes such as hardware failures, network outages, and so on.
 Node outages are often transient but can last for extended intervals.
 A node outage rarely signifies a permanent departure from the cluster, and therefore does not automatically result in permanent removal of the failed node from the cluster.
 Other nodes will still try to periodically initiate gossip contact with failed nodes to see if they are back up.